Marty Gillet was in his home in Ketchikan’s White Cliff neighborhood on Sunday when he said he heard something that sounded like a freight train.

 “Lots of donations coming in.
 We have a little bit of everything,” she said.

-The tables of the school solarium were covered in toiletries, feminine products and clothing.
+The tables in the school solarium were covered in toiletries, feminine products and clothing.
 Bergen said many more people evacuated from the slide and were staying in nearby hotels.
 She was working with the Emergency Operations Center to get supplies to them as well.

 “Families are getting what they need: lots of places to sleep, shower, laundry facilities, basic necessities.
 I think that whenever you have a disaster, you still have pretty shocked individuals kind of processing that.
 And we’re not even 24 hours out yet, people are coming to terms with some loss,” Bergen said.